United Kingdom driving test: Hazard perception

-Practical test
+Practical

 Unless one is converting a foreign licence, it is necessary to have passed both components of the theory test before sitting this exam.
 Passing the practical test entitles one to hold a full UK driving licence.

 The test candidate must produce their provisional licence for the examiner before the test starts.

 The practical car test can be taken in either a manual or an automatic car; if the test is passed in an automatic car, then the full licence granted will be restricted to automatic cars only.

-The practical motorcycle test is split into two separate modules: the off-road module and the on-road module.
+The motorcycle practical test is split into two separate modules: the off-road module and the on-road module.
 To get a full motorcycle licence, the candidate needs to pass both modules.

 Format

 The practical car test is taken on the road, with a professionally trained DVSA examiner directing the candidate around a pre-determined route.
 The examiner marks the candidate for driving faults, serious faults, and dangerous faults.
-A candidate will fail the test if he or she accumulates any serious or dangerous faults, or more than fifteen driving faults.
+A candidate will fail the test if they make any serious or dangerous faults, or accumulates more than fifteen driving faults.
 If a candidate accumulates several driving faults in the same category, the examiner may consider the fault habitual and mark a serious fault in that category.
 Committing a dangerous fault may result in the immediate termination of the test, especially if committed early on, though this is left to the judgement of the examiner.
 The test usually lasts 38 to 40 minutes in a standard test, or approximately 70 minutes when the candidate is taking an extended test after having had their licence revoked.
 In October 2019 the traditional paper marking sheet was replaced by an iPad.
-Instead of being handed a paper copy of the examiner's report, candidates received a summary of their performance via email.
+Instead of being handed a paper copy of the examiner's report, candidates receive a summary of their performance via email.